Decoherence by Optical Phonons in GaN Defect Single-Photon Emitters

-First, the samples were scanned at room temperature to locate the SPEs.
-Even at room temperature the SPEs exhibited strong ZPLs in the 600-700 nm wavelength range.
+In this work, we investigate single-photon defect emitters in HVPE grown GaN epitaxial layers.
+GaN defect emitters exhibit strong ZPLs in the 600-700 nm wavelength range at room temperature.
 Representative emission spectra of some SPEs are shown in Fig.~\ref{fig:sil}(a).
 The ZPL center wavelengths of emitters E1 through E5 are 602.9 nm, 628.7 nm, 650.1 nm, 684.5 nm and 710.5 nm, respectively.
 These wavelengths match well with the wavelengths for GaN SPEs reported earlier~\cite{berhane2017bright}.

 GaN is a high index material in the visible wavelength range.
 As a consequence, most PL is trapped inside the substrate due to total internal reflection.
 To increase the photon collection efficiency, a solid immersion lens (SIL)~\cite{marseglia2011nanofabricated,jamali2014microscopic} in the form of a hemisphere of radius 2.5 $\mu$m was fabricated on top of each emitter by focused ion beam milling of GaN, as shown in Fig.~\ref{fig:sil}(b).
 To avoid deflection of the ion beam due to surface charge accumulation during milling, a 30 nm Al layer was sputtered on the GaN surface before milling and Al left after milling was removed using a wet etch.
 PL collection efficiency from the SPEs was found to be enhanced by factors in the 4-5 range (using a 0.9 NA objective).
 Fig.~\ref{fig:sil}(c) shows the PL intensity (in kcps) of an emitter before and after the fabrication of a SIL as a function of the pump power.
-Fig.~\ref{fig:sil}(d) shows the PL map of the defect emitter in the center of the SIL.
+Fig.~\ref{fig:sil}(d) shows the PL map of a defect emitter in the center of the SIL.
 The measured PL intensity $I_{pl}$ can be fitted by the standard relation,

 Here, $I_{sat}$ is the saturation PL intensity, $P_{pump}$ is the pump power, and $P_{sat}$ is the saturation pump power.
 For the data shown in Fig.~\ref{fig:sil}(c), $P_{sat}$ is 650 $\mu$W, $I_{sat}$ is 171 kcps without the SIL and 779 kcps with the SIL, indicating that the PL collection efficiency is enhanced by a factor of $\sim$4.5.
 This enhancement in light collection ensured a sufficient signal-to-noise ratio for cryogenic temperature measurements when a smaller NA (0.7) objective was used.